Hrusice

 Hrusice (/cs/) is a municipality and village in Prague-East District in the Central Bohemian Region of the Czech Republic.
-It has about 900 inhabitants.
+It has about 1,000 inhabitants.

-Hrusice is known as birthplace of Josef Lada and was popularized through his paintings and illustrations on Christmas and Easter postcards and children's books.
+Hrusice is known as birthplace of the painter and illustrator Josef Lada.

+Etymology

+The initial name of the village was probably Hrušice.
+The name was derived from the surname Hruša, meaning "the village of Hruša's people".

 Geography

 Hrusice is located about 20 km southeast of Prague.
 It lies in a rolled landscape of the Benešov Uplands.
 The highest point is at 438 m above sea level.
-There are two fishponds in the municipal territory; Hrusický in the centre of the village and Hubačovský in the northwest.
-The stream of Hrusický potok flows through the municipality, but has only local significance.
+There are two fishponds in the municipal territory: Hrusický rybník in the centre of the village and Hubačovský rybník in the northwest.
+The stream Hrusický potok flows through the municipality.

 History

 The first written mention of Hrusice is from 1205, in a deed of King Ottokar I. Hrusice belonged to the direct administration of the Přemyslid dynasty.
 In 1848, the municipality gained self-government.

 Demographics

 The municipality has experienced a significant growth in the 21st century.